iamtanumona/AmazonCloneProject_HTMLCSS/README.md

-# htmlcssjavascriptpracticeproject
+# htmlcssproject
-This is HTML, CSS and Javascript practice project repository. <br>
+This is an HTML and CSS project. <br>
 Project details - Amazon Clone (HTML, CSS)<br>
 Author - Tanusree Saha